Qrome/marquee-scroller/README.md

 Please do not feel obligated, but donations and tips are warmly welcomed.
 I have added the donation button at the request of a few people that wanted to contribute and show appreciation.
 Thank you, and enjoy the application and project.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=A82AT6FLN2MPY)

+Or -- you can buy me something from my Amazon Wishlist: https://www.amazon.com/hz/wishlist/ls/GINC2PHRNEY3

 ## Contributors
 David Payne